 4. Fees for registration of securities in the Dematerialized Securities System

-See Resolution 1 ATHEXCSD for details of all charges relating to the registration of securities in the DSS.
+See Resolution 18 of ATHEX CSD for all charges relating to the registration of the securities in the DSS.

 New Listings Prospectuses